-Data Warehousing Concepts: What Is Data Warehousing?
+Data Warehousing Concepts: What Is a Data Warehouse?

 Data Warehouse vs. Database